 IT Services ensures a customer-focused approach and uses the latest in technologies to deliver the services you need to study, work, and undertake research wherever you happen to be, on or off campus.

 Note: Once you've activated your IT account you can learn more about how to use the services available by visiting our information for current students and staff on the IT Services intranet site.

 Computers and laptops

 Whether you want to work on your assignment, catch up on your email, or just want to do some general studying, we have almost 400 computers spread across various 'cluster' rooms around our campus.
 Many of these rooms are open 24/7 throughout the year, except for some public holidays.

-Office 365 is installed on all our computers, and we work with lecturers to ensure the right specialist software needed for your studies is also available.
+Office 365 is available, and we work with lecturers to ensure the right specialist software needed for your studies is also available - all within our Horizon service which means you can also access this software virtually from your own device, wherever you are.

 If you prefer to be out and about, rather than sit in a cluster room, we also have a laptop loans service you can take advantage of.